You’ve heard time and again that money is the main source of strain in romantic relationships, but just how problematic are finances for couples?

-- Yes – I have a load of debt I’m hoping my partner won’t find out about.
+- Yes – I have a load of debt I’m hoping my partner never finds out about.

-- Yes – I have my own bank accounts that my partner doesn’t know about — and they don’t need to know.
+- Yes – I have my own bank accounts that my partner doesn’t know about — and my partner doesn’t need to know.

 Have you saved an emergency fund together?